ikomachi226/mysql-heatwave-workshop_jp/Lab4a/README.md

 ## Conclusion

-In this lab you have deployed and configured MySQL Router on a Compute Instance with public internet connectivity, and pointed it to the MySQL source instance.
+In this lab you have deployed and configured MySQL Router on a Compute Instance with public internet connectivity, and pointed it to the MDS HeatWave instance.
 You can now proceed to the next and last lab.

 Learn more about **[MySQL Router](https://www.mysql.com/it/products/enterprise/router.html)**